vishnuram1999/audits/README.md

 I understand the importance of maintaining confidentiality and will treat your information with the utmost discretion.
 I am committed to providing you with reliable, professional, and efficient service, ensuring that you can confidently deploy secure smart contracts.

+Reach out to me on Twitter [@Vishnuram73](https://twitter.com/Vishnuram73).
+Let's discuss.

 ## Auditing Process

-My smart contract auditing process is a comprehensive analysis of the code to identify any potential security risks and vulnerabilities.
-The process involves the following steps:
+To get the best out of the each step in the following audit process is through interacting with the project developers and making sure I understand the project clearly.

-1. Initial Assessment: This involves a preliminary review of the smart contract to understand its functionality, architecture, and design.
-This step also involves identifying potential risks and vulnerabilities and determining the scope of the audit.
+1. Initial Assessment: A preliminary review of the protocol to understand its functionalities, architecture, and design.
+Determining the scope of the audit, dependencies, and SLOC of the smart contracts.

-2. Static Analysis: This step involves analyzing the smart contracts to identify any potential security risks and vulnerabilities.
-I use industry-standard tools (Like Slither, Mythril, Solhint) and techniques to examine the code for issues such as incorrect data handling, formal verification and
+2. Static Analysis: In this step I use industry-standard tools (Like Slither, Mythril, Solhint, Manticore) and techniques to examine the code for issues such as incorrect function declarations, formal verification and avoided best practices.

-3. Manual Analysis: This step involves testing the smart contract in a simulated environment to identify potential security risks and vulnerabilities that may not be visible through static analysis.
-I use industry-standard tools and techniques to simulate different attack scenarios and identify any potential vulnerabilities.
+3. Manual Analysis: Line by line analysis of smart contracts This step involves testing the smart contract in a simulated environment to identify potential security risks and vulnerabilities that may not be visible through static analysis by writing unit tests.
+I use testing framework like Foundry to simulate different attack scenarios and identify any potential vulnerabilities.
 Checkout my [auditing checklist](Checklist.md).

 4. Reporting: I provide a detailed report of my findings, including a description of the vulnerabilities and their severity, along with recommended remediation steps.
 The report also includes a summary of the audit findings and recommendations for improving the security of the smart contract.
 Checkout my [report template](ReportTemplate.md) for more details.